Metropolis-nexus/Proxmox-Setup/README.md

 - Boot into a live ISO.
 - Install the `nvme-cli` package.
-- Check if the NVME drives support 4Kn sector size with:
+- Check if the NVME drives support 4096 sector size with:

 ```
 nvme id-ns /path/to/drive -H
 ```

-- If the drives support 4Kn, run
+- If the drives support 4096 sector size, run

 ```
 nvme /path/to/drive -b 4096